Unboxed-Software/solana-course/content/token22-on-chain.md

 pub token_program: Interface<'info, token_interface::TokenInterface>,
 ```

-If you'd like to check which token program a token account and mint belongs to in your program logic, you can check the owner field on the `AccountInfo` struct.
-The following will log the owning program's ID.
+If you'd like to check which token program a token account and mint belongs to in your program logic, you can refer to the owner field on the `AccountInfo` struct.
+The following code will log the owning program's ID.
 You could use this field in a conditional to execute different logic for `spl-token` and `Token Extension Program` accounts.

 ```rust
 msg!("Token Program Owner: {}", ctx.accounts.token_account.to_account_info().owner);
 ```

-We introduced the `token_program` anchor account constraint and showed how to use it.
+We introduced the `token_program` Anchor account constraint and showed how to use it.
 This constraint, along with a few other Anchor primitives, was created specifically to support two standard token programs.
 Now that there are two token programs, the `token_program` constraint also indicates to Anchor which program to invoke when initializing a token or mint account.
 This specification allows you to pass in both token programs and initialize accounts on each one.

 ## Anchor Interfaces